The BEST One-Bowl Buttermilk Pancakes

 This post may contain affiliate links.
 Please read my disclosure policy.

-For this pancake batter, incorporate the eggs into the dry ingredients as though you are making pasta dough:
+Incorporate the eggs into the dry ingredients as though you are making pasta dough:

-Then add the milk and buttermilk and finally the melted butter:
+Then add the milk and buttermilk, and finally the melted butter:

 A pancake breakfast is a happy breakfast…